Natural-Intelligence/index_tree/README.md

                     |Expression3|           |Expression4|                |Expression7|           |Expression8|
                     +-----------+           +-----------+                +-----------+           +-----------+

-The following query fetches only the objects in the Equation1 tree in two queries:
+The following statement fetches only the objects in the Equation1 tree in two queries:

     Equation.find(1).preload_tree